breewton/tfi-gtfs-bmorais/README.md

 - `settings.py` is a simple settings file.
 - `size.py` is the memory-counting function from [this gist](https://gist.github.com/nkonin/072e891b0e27ef7fa8e072aa7c7a7cb1)
 - `store.py` is a data store, which is backed by either *redis* or an internal `dict` depending on configuration.
 It supports key-value style `get`/`set` operations, and `Set`-like `add`/`remove`/`has` operations.
 Everything is added to a "namespace", and a config `dict` can be passed in at initialization with optional rules for how items in each namespace should be expired.
+- `data_utils.py` **[NEW]** provides utility functions for downloading and processing GTFS data.
+It includes functions to authenticate with the Mobility Database API, download GTFS feeds, extract zip files, and convert live data responses to pandas DataFrames.
 - `gtfs.py` contains all code related to interacting with the GTFS static schedule data and GTFS-R live feed.
-It provides  functions to check, download and extract the static GTFS data, and provides a `GTFS` class that loads that data, can query the live GTFS feed, and allows the data to be queried for upcoming arrivals at any given stop.
+It provides functions to check, download and extract the static GTFS data **⚠️ DEPRECATED**, and provides a `GTFS` class that loads that data, can query the live GTFS feed, and allows the data to be queried for upcoming arrivals at any given stop.
 It uses `store.py` to record all GTFS data, making it agnostic to whether data is being stored in-process or in redis.
 It also exposes an entrypoint so it can be run as a standalone command line utility.

 - `server.py`:
-    - runs `gtfs.py` in a sub-process as-required to download static data and rebuild the cache.
+    - **DEPRECATED:** runs `gtfs.py` in a sub-process as-required to download static data and rebuild the cache.
+    - **UPDATED:** runs `gtfs.py` in a sub-process as-required to rebuild the cache from locally stored static data
     - creates an instance of the `gtfs.GTFS` class that it uses to fulfil API requests
-    - starts a thread to manage scheduled tasks
+    - starts a thread to manage scheduled tasks **UPDATED:** (polling live API only; automatic static data downloading removed)
     - runs the HTTP server

-Static GTFS data is downloaded to the `/data` directory.
+Static GTFS data should be manually downloaded to the `/data` directory using the `data_utils.py` functions.

 ### Running and Debugging